RamsinghLab/atacseeker_app/random/README.md

 # Random #

+Obligatory _random_ directory.

-Obligatory _random_ directory; contains scripts and previous attempts at docker and `csaw`.
+It contains code from previous attempts at docker, `csaw`, `mtoolbox` etc.